cme212/course/notes/lecture-13/testing.md

 * So you will have

-  * Implementation code: the code that actually does something useful
+  * **Implementation code**: the code that actually does something useful.

-  * Test code: the code that automates the tests of your implementation code
+  * **Test code**: the code that automates the tests of your implementation code.

 ### Writing test code

-* Writing good test code may be as, or even more important, than good implementation code
+* Writing good test code may be as, or even more important, than good implementation code.

 * There’s nothing more frustrating than trying to track down a phantom bug because there is a mistake in your test code!

-* And you may get a false sense of security if your test code doesn’t actually test things properly
+* And you may get a false sense of security if your test code doesn’t actually test things properly.

-* Remember that your test code need not be super efficient since it’s only for testing, so try to avoid unnecessary complexity
+* Remember that your test code need not be super efficient since it’s only for testing, so try to avoid unnecessary complexity.
+In fact, when writing tests we sometimes _prefer_ repeating ourselves rather than appealing to using control-flow or abstractions, as this makes our tests easier to reason about.

 ### Test driven development (TDD)

-* This is a model of software development where you write all the test code first
+* This is a model of software development where you write all the test code first! _Before_ writing any real code.

-* After you’ve written all the tests you start writing the implementation
+* After you’ve written all the tests you start writing the implementation.

-* When all of your tests pass you’re done with the implementation!
+* When all of your tests pass, you’re done with the implementation!

-* Works great in theory
+* Works great in theory, but many people find this approach to be too formal or onerous.

 ### What’s right for you?

-* Your approach to testing should definitely depend on the situation
+* Your approach to testing should definitely depend on the situation.

-* You may have no test code in very research oriented work when you are just trying out new ideas
+* You may have no test code in very research oriented work when you are just trying out new ideas (it's of course essential that you write tests before publishing on any work, however).

 * At the other extreme if you have a code that has gone through significant testing, verification / validation, etc. you may have more test code than implementation code!

-* Most situations fall somewhere in the middle
+* Most situations fall somewhere in the middle.

 ## Basic Example